Nenkai/NenTools.ImGui/README.md

 > [!WARNING]
 > Work in progress and not ready for usage.

-Interfaced Dear ImGui bindings and hooks for injection into games, primarly intended for use with Reloaded-II.
+Interfaced Dear ImGui bindings and hooks for injection into games.

 Currently supports DirectX12 exclusively.